danielzoba/keba_wallbox_firmware_update/README.md

 * Install the packages "bootp" and "tftpd-hpa".

-* Change the values in "/etc/services" for bootps, bootpc and tftp.
+* Change the values in "/etc/services" for bootps, bootpc and tftp as listed previously.

-Copy and rename the firmware appropriately.
+* Copy and rename the firmware appropriately.
 Example:

 ```code
 mkdir -p /tftpboot